dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ???
+* in early days was all browser defined style
-* defining structure but have not done anything with how they are displayed
+* defining structure but display up to browser
 * relied on the default display styles provided by the browser
 * set the `h1` tag the font size increased
 * What we were defining was a section of content that was intended to be a header of level 1.
-* In Microsoft Word,  the default way to format the document is by setting typesetting directly.
+* In Word,  the default way to format the document is by setting typesetting directly.
 You select something and change the font size, or make it bold.
 The problem with this is that it unmaintainable in the long term.
 Want to change all your headings?
 Good luck — should have set up some styles.
-* The idea behind markup is to help separate the meaning (or semantics) from the style.
-You specify the intended use of the content,  whether it is a header or a paragraph etc,  and then you define the look and feel of these blocks separately.
+* specify the intended use of the content,  whether it is a header or a paragraph etc,  and then you define the look and feel of these blocks separately.